dmarx/bench-warmers/menu_of_marginals.md

 # accelerated finetuning with "menu of marginals"

+tldr: front-load a bunch of compute to warmstart the process

+...the more I think about it, the more this feels like a "that would probably work, but would cost more money than it would save"

+---

 1. compute a clustering of your training data in representation space
 2. finetune a model to each cluster